 - Virgin Islands (US)

-You are an international or non-immigrant transfer student from a non-English speaking country who has completed an associate of arts or associate of science degree (college parallel degree) from a U.S. institution.
+You are an international student or student whose education was completed outside of the United States in a non-English speaking country, regardless of visa status, who has completed an associate of arts or associate of science degree (college parallel degree) from a U.S. institution.

 You have completed acceptable transfer credits from a U.S. institution equivalent to Wayne State's basic composition and intermediate composition requirements with a grade point average of 2.0 or higher.

 What if I am affected by TOEFL test center exam closures due to COVID-19?